-Next up on our Jarrah sweaters – the sleeves.
-Today we’re going to cover the cuffed sleeve option for views A + C (stay tuned for the split sleeve tutorial for the other views later on).
-This is another quick and easy step, so if you’re doing one of these views, you should be able to zoom through it no problem.
+Next up on our Jarrah sweaters – the sleeves, specifically, how to sew sleeves with cuffs!
+The cuffed sleeve option is shown on Views A + C (stay tuned for the split sleeve tutorial for the other views later on) but can of course be applied to the other Views too!
+This is another quick and easy step, so if you’re doing one of these views (or you just love a sweater cuff), you should be able to zoom through it with no problems!

 Turn your sweater inside out so that right sides are together.